IHF Events and Training

 This IHF training course addresses cross-industry HF/E considerations across the project life cycle, with key learning outcomes including the following:

-This one-day training course in Abu Dhabi, UAE on 27th May, 2026 is open to individuals and groups from organisations at $990 (USD) per person.
+This one-day training course in Abu Dhabi, UAE is open to individuals and groups from organisations at $990 (USD) per person.

-Bookings: To book tickets and register for this training course, please click here.
+Register Interest: To register your interest for this training course, please contact IHF.

 IHF Webinars